sjn/introducing-se/docs.md

 ### 5. ID confidence

 * «How confident are you your claim is true?» 0–100%
-* «What would move you up just a %?»
+* «What would move you up just a bit?»
 * «What would move you down?»
 * «What could change your mind?»

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

-Confidence is useful to explore the epistemology of their claim.

-\
-* At 100%, «What would increase your confidence even higher?»
+* At 100%, *«Would anything increase your confidence even higher?»*
+* *«How would physical evidence change your confidence?»*
-* At 0%, «What reasons do you think others have for being higher?»
+* At 0%, *«What reasons do you think others have for being higher?»*
-* Above 1%, «Why not lower?»
+* Above 0%, *«Why not lower?»*
-* Below 100%, «Why not higher?»
+* Below 100%, *«Why not higher?»*

 [comment]: # (!!!)